ww112543/newrepo_emu-src/README.md

 yuzu emulator early access
 =============

-This is the source code for early-access 2721.
+This is the source code for early-access.

+This repository was forked from [pineappleEA/pineapple-src](https://github.com/pineappleEA/pineapple-src).

 ## Legal Notice